Filing Taxes: Addressing Incorrect or Missing Documents

 Bank Statements: Use bank statements as proof of income and expenses.
 Though not as strong as W-2s, they can serve as a backup in your tax filing.

-Previous Year’s Tax Return: Your tax return from the previous year can be helpful for verifying income levels and tax responsibilities.
+Previous Year’s Tax Return: Your tax return from the previous year can help verify income levels and tax responsibilities.

-Estimations: In scenarios where income documents are missing, estimates might work.
-Just keep thorough records to support these estimates in case of an audit.
+Estimations: In scenarios where income documents are missing, estimates might be necessary.
+Just keep detailed records to support these estimates in case of an audit.

 Complete the Tax Return With Available Information